bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

-The `grl` Bash alias displays a Git [reflog](https://git-scm.com/docs/git-reflog) list that can be filtered by entering in a fuzzy term at the prompt.
+The `grl` Bash alias displays a Git [reflog](https://git-scm.com/docs/git-reflog) list that can be filtered by entering a fuzzy term at the prompt.
 Navigation up and down the hash list will preview the changes of each hash.

 ### Git Pickaxe Browser